 1. Mix everything together.
 This gets better as it sits, so usually I make it a day in advance.
 Refrigerate up to 1 week.

 Growing up making waffles was a BIG event!
-We all got together with our extended family and had *waffle night*…but we used the processed mix from a box, so that didn’t really fit well once I started trying to eat healthier.
+We all got together with our whole family and had *waffle night*…but we used the processed mix from a box, so that didn’t really fit well once I started trying to eat healthier.

-I saw my waffle iron in the back of my cupboard and REALLY wanted to be able to carry on this tradition with my son (even if we eat Gluten Free!).
+I saw my waffle iron in the back of my cupboard and REALLY wanted to be able to carry on this tradition with my son (even if we are trying to eat Gluten Free!).
 And you know I love easy recipes that require little clean up, so being able to grind the oats, mix the batter and pour all from the blender pitcher is perfect.

 Now these are on the menu for dinner at least twice a month…then I freeze the leftovers for easy breakfasts!
 I pair this with eggs or preservative-free turkey bacon or chicken breakfast sausage and some fruit or cinnamon apples!